ln2r/jinsoyun/README.md

   - do test with 0 db content
  -->

+# THIS PROJECT CURRENTLY ON HIATUS
+Bot will be offilne.
+Any bug or new update wont be applied until future notice.

 # Jinsoyun
 A discord bot built for Blade &amp; Soul's NA Server